circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 Consider using a machine user's SSH key instead of a regular user's key for automated tasks that may have restricted access to required repos.
 A [machine user](https://developer.github.com/guides/managing-deploy-keys/#machine-users) is a GitHub user which you create only for automated tasks.
 Add a machine user's SSH key to your projects on CircleCI and use that key as the *Checkout SSH key* for these projects, instead of using deploy keys or your own SSH keys.

-Here are the steps to set a machine user's SSH key as a checkout key for your project. ***Note:*** An account with admin privlidges of the organization is required to perform these steps.
+Here are the steps to set a machine user's SSH key as a checkout key for your project. **Note:** An account with admin privileges of the organization is required to perform these steps.

 1. Log in to GitHub as the machine user.